-Oasis and Headstart Programs are 6-month Full-Time Attendance Programs (FTAP) for female and male youth (ages 13 to 19) who want to make positive life changes.
+Compass program is a 6-month Full-Time Attendance Programs (FTAP) for female, male, and non-binary youth (ages 12 to 18) who want to make positive life changes.
 Youth in these programs are supervised and referred through a Youth Probation Officer.
+They have at some point come in contact with the youth justice system.
 This is a Provincial Youth Justice Program funded through the Ministry of Children and Family Development (MCFD).

-Young people can stay at the program for up to 6 months.
+Young people stay at the program for up to 6 months.
 During the day (Monday to Friday), they participate in activities that help them reach their goals - school, strengthening life skills, recreation, exploring part-time work, practicing skills in the community, learning about positive relationships, and individual and/or group counselling.
 It is important to us that their time at the FTAP Program fits their unique needs and interests, so they are involved in setting goals, planning the weekly schedule, and assessing progress.